 - Pass a background investigation

-- Pass physical exam, drug screen, and hearing test
+- Pass a physical exam, drug screen, and hearing test